-How much weight you can gain in a given amount of time depends on multiple factors, including your genetics, gender, age, and other factors.
+How much lean mass you can gain in a given amount of time depends on multiple factors, including your genetics, gender, age, and others.

-But generally, if you’re trying to sustainably gain lean mass, most people can build between 0.25 and 0.5 pounds per week, explains Sam Simpson, C.S.C.S., C.P.T., co-owner and vice president of B-Fit Training Studio in Miami.
+But generally, if you’re trying to sustainably gain lean mass, the average person can build around 0.25 pounds of muscle per week, explains Sam Simpson, C.S.C.S., C.P.T., co-owner and vice president of B-Fit Training Studio in Miami.
 Meanwhile, it’s possible to gain upward of two pounds of fat per week, although water weight would potentially be the cause of any further increases on the scale.

 To determine where your weight gain is coming from (from fat vs. muscle), regularly measure both your weight as well as body fat percentage, recommends nutrition scientist Lisa Davis, Ph.D.
-Your gym may have a bioimpedance (BIA) device that’s available for use, or you can invest in an at-home scale that is equipped to measure body fat percentage as well.
+Your gym may have a bioimpedance (BIA) device that’s available for use, or you can invest in an at-home scale that is equipped to measure body fat percentage.

 How to Gain Weight the Healthy Way

 Gaining weight in a healthy way — whether from fat or muscle — isn’t as simple as letting yourself go at the all-you-can-eat buffet or pumping iron 24/7.
 You have to take a targeted, science-backed approach that keeps your health at the forefront and yields the results you want.

 Even if you’re trying to bulk up, it’s still important for your overall health that you’re filling your body with whole foods, says Davis.
 She notes that trying to gain weight by eating excessive amounts of processed foods like soda, refined grains, bacon, and trans fats can increase your risk of conditions such as type 2 diabetes and cardiovascular disease.
 Instead, focus on healthy, balanced meals in proper proportions.